-Cockfighting is regarded as a tradition in Azerbaijan.
+Cockfighting in Azerbaijan is regarded as a tradition.
 In ancient times they used to be organized for Novruz, a holiday of the spring equinox.
 A decade ago, there were specially designated platforms for cockfighting in the so-called ‘Baku settlements‘ on the outskirts of the city where they were conducted openly and people used to place bets.

 The Azerbaijani animal rights advocates have always considered cockfighting to be a cruel and inhumane activity; it was with their intervention that these fights were banned about seven years ago.
 Now those who are involved in this activity are subject to a fine.

 However, those who love this peculiar ‘sport’ hasn’t given up and keep organizing fights in secret without any bets, in some secluded places.
 The fights are organized not just on holidays, but also on ordinary days with prior consent from the cock owners.
 These shows are rather popular, especially on holidays.
 However, fans avoid being caught on camera for fear of possible legal problems.